Anne-Marie Duff: Screen work

 Holly in the first series of Simon Nye sitcom, Wild West, alongside Dawn French and Catherine Tate in 2002.
 In 2002, Duff appeared in her first major film role as Margaret McGuire in The Magdalene Sisters.

 Duff's first critical acclaim came for her portrayal of Queen Elizabeth I in the lavish 2005 BBC television miniseries The Virgin Queen, which also starred Tom Hardy, Emilia Fox and Sienna Guillory.
 For Elizabeth I, she was nominated for the British Academy Television Award for Best Actress in both 2006 and 2007.
+She was awarded the BAFTA Cymru Award for Best Actress for her work in the 2007 television film The History of Mr Polly.

-Following her breakthrough, Duff ventured into films, first appearing in Notes on a Scandal, alongside Judi Dench.
+Following her breakthrough, Duff started working in films, first appearing in Notes on a Scandal, alongside Judi Dench.
 After film roles in Irish film Garage and The Waiting Room, she next appeared in a main role in comedy film French Film and Is Anybody There? in 2008.
 In 2009, Duff received further attention when she played the mother of John Lennon, Julia Stanley, a role for which she won British Independent Film Award for Best Supporting Actress in Nowhere Boy.
-She also appeared in The Last Station, a biopic about Leo Tolstoy’s later years, in which she played his devoted daughter Sasha.
-She appeared in less known film roles following this before her appearance in 2014 film Before I Go to Sleep.
+She also appeared in The Last Station, a biopic about Leo Tolstoy's later years, in which she played his devoted daughter Sasha.
+She appeared in less-known film roles following this before her appearance in the 2014 film Before I Go to Sleep.
 Throughout this time, Duff continued to appear on mainstream television in Parade's End, a five-part BBC/HBO/VRT television serial adapted from the tetralogy of eponymous novels (1924–1928) by Ford Madox Ford as Edith Duchemin and in BBC One crime drama From Darkness which premiered in October 2015, appearing in the starring role.
-Of Duff’s performance, Metro stated "Not a fan of police procedural dramas?
-Good, because this ain’t that.
-From Darkness is a character-driven tale of one women’s journey and resolve and it includes a bloody brilliant performance by Duff."
+Of Duff's performance, Metro stated "Not a fan of police procedural dramas?
+Good, because this ain't that.
+From Darkness is a character-driven tale of one women's journey and resolve and it includes a bloody brilliant performance by Duff."